sburns/advanced-redcap-interfaces/slides.md

 *   `redcap_data_access_group`: What "kind" of user saved it?
 *   `[instrument]_complete`: What is the status of the form?

+Fake the incoming payload, blast off **many** analyses.

 ---

-# Data Entry Triggers: Pitalls
+# Data Entry Triggers: Pitfalls

 <br />

-## Not every research group...:
+## Not every research group...

 *   ...can setup/maintain/secure a webserver.
 *   ...has the resources to write the web application.

+## But every lab should have access to this functionality

+## Presenter Notes

 (Middleware is required to route incoming requests to the correct workflow)

-## But every lab should have access to this functionality

 ---